NeroYuki/osudroid-guide/docs/troubleshooting/keyboard.md

 #### Can I use a keyboard for the game?

-You can, however you will need a keymapper since the game doesn’t have a built-in keyboard support.
+No, you cannot use a keyboard for the game.

 <!-- Don't touch this part thank you -->
 {% include bottom_nav.md %}